slds-lmu/benchmark_2022_counterfactuals/README.md

 Outputs of all steps are saved in the corresponding `.Rout` files (`get_data.Rout`, `train_models.Rout`, `find_counterfactuals.Rout`, etc.).
 If any of the steps fail, they can be inspected to identify the error.

 ### Reproduce figures
-To reproduce the results figures in the manuscript, the following script can be used: [evaluation/reproduce_figures.R](evaluation/reproduce_figures.R).
+To reproduce the results figures in the manuscript, the following script can be used: [reproduce_figures.R](reproduce_figures.R).
 This file unzips [evaluation/db_evals.zip](evaluation/db_evals.zip) to `evaluation/db_evals.db` and calls the plotting functions of [evaluation/analysis_helper.R](evaluation/analysis_helper.R).
 The figures are then saved as pdfs in the folder `evaluation/figures`.